eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 that the compiled generators will work in any MTL-compilant engine.
 In this case, non-standard libraries are not allowed.

-The "pragmatic" mode is not 100% MTL-compliant since non-standard libaries are allowed, but this makes it easier to develop powerful modules.
+The "pragmatic" mode is not 100% MTL-compliant since non-standard libary operations are allowed, but this makes it way easier to develop powerful modules.

 This can be set project by project in each project's properties page: